YassinCh/depp/README.md

 # DEPP - DBT Python Postgres Adapter
-This package support for running python models in dbt for postgres directly within your dbt project Inspired on dbt-fal but is both extremely fast and high performance and fully typed
+This package support for running python models in dbt for postgres directly within your dbt project Inspired on dbt-fal but made to be both extremely high performance and fully typed Also supports polars dataframe besides pandas and more are comming soon

 ## Features

 - Run Python scripts as dbt models
+- Python models are fully typed
-- Support for both pandas and polars dataframes
+- Currently support for both pandas and polars dataframes (more comming soon)
-- Extremely High-performance using connectorx, asyncpg
+- Blazing performance using connectorx, asyncpg
 - Seamless integration with PostgreSQL databases (more comming soon)

 ## Installation